 For implant surgery, you can return to work after one month, though you may need to take an additional week of work off at the time of the second stage of a two stage procedure.
 For flap procedures, you can return to work after six to eight weeks.

-For an appointment, please call Grace at our Chicago plastic surgery office at 312-337-7795 or fill out the contact form in this page.
-We look forward to meeting you and helping you achieve your image transformation here in Chicago.
+For an appointment, please call Chicago Plastic Surgery, LLC office at 312-337-7795 or contact Dr. Walton by filling out our online form.
+We look forward to meeting you and helping you achieve your breast reconstruction here in Chicago.